bentoml/BentoDiffusion/sd3.5-large/README.md

 ## Prerequisites

-- You have installed Python 3.9+ and `pip`.
-See the [Python downloads page](https://www.python.org/downloads/) to learn more.
-- You have a basic understanding of key concepts in BentoML, such as Services.
-We recommend you read [Quickstart](https://docs.bentoml.com/en/1.2/get-started/quickstart.html) first.
 - Accept the conditions to gain access to [Stable Diffusion 3.5 Large on Hugging Face](https://huggingface.co/stabilityai/stable-diffusion-3.5-large).
-- (Optional) We recommend you create a virtual environment for dependency isolation for this project.
-See the [Conda documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or the [Python documentation](https://docs.python.org/3/library/venv.html) for details.
-- To run the Service locally, you need a Nvidia GPU with at least 20G VRAM.
+- To run the Service locally, you need an Nvidia GPU with at least 20G VRAM.

 ## Install dependencies